 Asset management maturity assessments are a structured way to determine the maturity of the asset management of an organisation by analysing specific subject areas on a defined scale.
-This assessment criteria forms part of the AMS framework and the assessment is an important part of the process for developing the model (see 'Process for using the framework' section).
+This assessment criteria forms part of the AMS model and the assessment is an important part of the process for developing the model (see 'Process for using the framework' section).
 Using this information, an output can be generated that details the maturity assessment of the organisation, the risks that were raised from the assessment, and the planned actions to address these risks.

-In addition, further traceability reports are possible utilising information from within the model.
-For example, a traceability report displaying AMS compliance with Office of National Rail Safety Regulator (ONRSR) requirements could be produced from the model, which would be of significant benefit to both the rail organisation and ONRSR.
+In addition, further traceability reports are possible with the information in the model.
+For example, a traceability report displaying AMS compliance with Office of National Rail Safety Regulator (ONRSR) requirements could be produced from the model and would offer significant benefits to any Australian rail organisation.